fxllout/Avancer-ToS/ToS.md

 ## 10. Contact Information

-If you have any questions about these Terms of Service, please contact us at [your contact email or Discord server link].
+If you have any questions about these Terms of Service, please contact us at ``fxlloutx@proton.me`` .

 ---